matthewcannon/safari/README.md

 # Safari

-A game for Software Developers.
+A game for software developers.

 ## Getting started